 How to Find Empty Legs

 There are a few ways to access the offers that are available with this kind of charter arrangement.
 If you are already working with a particular carrier, become familiar with its routes and ask about available deals.
 Your local charter company will nearly always have some level of empty legs that it would like to fill.
 So it's a good idea to call them and ask.
-Air charter directory company CharterMatrix recommends shopping through a marketplace rather than through one specific operator; indeed, there are several sites like Magellan Jets and The Early Air Way that will let you search for quotes on empty leg charters.
+Scroll down the page to see both a list of current empty leg flights, and an email alert service that will let you know when flights on your chosen routes are available.

 Another thing to remember about empty leg charters is that their availability ebbs and flows with both the seasons and particular events.
-If you want to fly out of a city that's hosting a Super Bowl right after everyone else has flown in, for example, you may well have your pick from among several returning flights.
+For example, if you want to fly out of a city that's hosting a Super Bowl right after everyone else has flown in, you may well have your pick from among several returning flights.
 Other times you may need to combine empty leg charters with other travel options to reach your final destination.

 If you're searching for empty leg flights, bear in mind that they may also be referred to as deadheads or dead legs or repositioning flights.